Do you know which social media channels are driving the most traffic to your website (and which are a total waste of time)?

 - how long each visitor stayed on your site, though this should be taken with a grain of salt due to some inefficiencies in Google’s reporting (“Average Session Duration”)

 If you spend any time at all on your own website, it’s important to remove your visits from the GA reports so you can get a clear picture of what other people are doing on your site.
-Here’s how: from the top navigation bar, select Admin > Filters > Add filter > Create new filter > Filter Name (choose a name – doesn’t really matter what you call it) > Filter Type (choose Predefined) > Select filter type: Exclude > Select source of destination: traffic from the IP addresses > Select expression: that are equal to > type in your ip address (just Google “what is my ip address?” if you don’t know it) > Save.
+Here’s how: from the left menu, select Admin > Filters > Add filter > Create new filter > Filter Name (choose a name – doesn’t really matter what you call it) > Filter Type (choose Predefined) > Select filter type: Exclude > Select source of destination: traffic from the IP addresses > Select expression: that are equal to > type in your ip address (just Google “what is my ip address?” if you don’t know it) > Save.
 Now, any visits to your site from your own computer will not be counted in your analytics reports.

 #2.
 Which pages are getting the most action?

-Choose your date range as in #1, then Behavior > Site Content > All Pages.
+Left menu again; go to Behavior > Site Content > All Pages.

 Note: this report will only show you the ten pages with the most pageviews.
 To view the stats for every page, go down to the bottom right corner and increase the number in the “Show rows” column to something greater than the total number on the right (>24 in this case).